aliciachimeno/multi-agent-architecture-chatbot/README.md

 # Generative AI Multi-Agent System on Databricks

-This project demonstrates how to build, deploy, and evaluate a generative AI multi-agent system using the Databricks Data Intelligence Platform.
-It showcases the integration of modern tools like LangChain, Mosaic AI, MLflow, and external LLMs to deliver intelligent, autonomous agents.
+This project demonstrates how to build, deploy, and evaluate a generative AI multi-agent system using the Databricks.
+It showcases the integration of tools like LangChain, Mosaic AI, MLflow, and external LLMs to deliver intelligent, autonomous agents.

  ## Use Case
 Help new entrepreneurs navigate the complex process of starting a business by guiding them through official procedures and documents from trusted sources.
 This is achieved using Retrieval-Augmented Generation (RAG) combined with a multi-agent architecture.